Accessibility Statement

 • some link text does not make sense when read on its own (for example, ‘click here’)

-• some interactive content may not be accessible via the keyboard or numeric keys
+• some interactive content (including parts of Interview Practice) may not be fully accessible via the keyboard

-We've prioritised our websites based on analytics and data.
-We're working with our content and development teams to identify the above instances, where these issues exist & how to fix them.
+We're working with our content and development teams to identify where these issues exist and how to fix them.
+We prioritise issues based on analytics, user feedback, and impact.